veronicatesei/hcl-universal-orchestrator-chart/README.md

 ## Accessing the container images

-You can access the HCL Universal Orchestrator chart and container images from the Entitled Registry.
-See [Create the secret](#creating-the-secret) for more information about accessing the registry.
+You do not need a license key to access the container images.
+Instead, use the specific credentials provided for the beta program to pull the necessary images from the HCL Container Registry.
 The images are as follows:

 Core: